hashicorp/katakoda/consul-upstream-load-balancing/step2.md

-Once verified you can access the _backend_ service and that the *round_robin* policy is applied you can apply new policies for the load balancing and verify how these affect the requests' resolution.
+Once verified, you can access the _backend_ service and that the *round_robin* policy is applied you can apply new policies for the load balancing and verify how these affect the requests' resolution.

 ### Configure service defaults

-In order to enable service resolution and apply load balancer policies you need to define the service protocol in a `service-defaults` configuration entry.
+In order to enable service resolution and apply load balancer policies, you need to define the service protocol in a `service-defaults` configuration entry.

 The lab provides a configuration file for this, `default.hcl`{{open}} that you can use to apply the configuration.